imonace/si507final/README.md

 This application requires a running Redis database for caching, it can be set up by using docker with `docker-compose.yml` file provided in the repo.

 For python, it requires Flask, redis, requests and Pillow, see requirements.txt for details.

+To run the application, run the following command: `python3 ./main.py`